Differentiated instruction: Process

-Differentiating by process refers to how a student comes to understand and assimilate facts, concepts and skills (Anderson, 2007).
-After teaching a lesson, a teacher might break students into small "ability" groups based on their readiness.
-The teacher would then give each group a series of questions, based on each group's appropriate level of readiness-skills, related to the objectives of the lesson.
-Another way to group the students could be based on the students' learning styles.
-The main idea behind this is that students are at different levels and learn in different ways, so a teacher can't teach them all the same way.
+Differentiating by process refers to how a student comes to understand and assimilate facts, concepts and skills.
+After teaching a lesson, a teacher might break students into small "ability" groups based on their readiness and give each group a series of questions based on each group's appropriate level of readiness-skills, related to the objectives of the lesson.
+Students could also be grouped based on their learning styles.
+The main idea behind this is that students are at different levels and learn in different ways, so a teacher cannot teach them all the same way.

-Another model of differentiation, layered curriculum, offers student a choice of assignments but requires that they demonstrate learning to pass the assignment.
-This eliminates the need for pre-assessment and is useful for teachers with large class loads, such as in high school (Nunley, 2004).
+Another model of differentiation, layered curriculum, offers students a choice of assignments, but requires that they demonstrate learning to pass the assignment.
+This eliminates the need for pre-assessment and is useful for teachers with large class loads, such as in high school.

 Product

 The product is essentially what the student produces at the end of the lesson to demonstrate the mastery of the content: tests, evaluations, projects, reports, or other activities.
 Based on students' skill levels and educational standards, teachers may assign students to complete activities that demonstrate mastery of an educational concept (writing a report), or in a method the student prefers (composing an original song about the content, or building a 3-dimensional object that explains mastery of concepts in the lesson or unit).
 The product is an integral component of the differentiated model, as preparation of the assessments determines both the 'what' and 'how' of instruction delivery.

-When an educator differentiates by product or performance, they are affording students various ways of demonstrating what they have learned from the lesson or unit (Anderson, 2007; Nunley, 2006).
+When an educator differentiates by product or performance, they are affording students various ways of demonstrating what they have learned from the lesson or unit.
 It is done by using menu unit sheets, choice boards or open-ended lists of final product options.
 It is meant to allow students to show what they learned based on their learning preferences, interests and strengths.

-Examples of differentiated structures include Layered Curriculum, tiered instruction, tic-tac-toe extension menus, Curry/Samara models, RAFT writing activities, and similar designs.
+Examples of differentiated structures include layered curriculum, tiered instruction, tic-tac-toe extension menus, Curry/Samara models, RAFT writing activities, and similar designs.
 (See external links below.)

 In differentiated instruction, teachers respond to students' readiness, instructional needs, interests and learning preferences and provide opportunities for students to work in varied instructional formats.
-A classroom that utilizes differentiated instruction is a learner-responsive, teacher-facilitated classroom where all students have the opportunity to meet curriculum foundation objectives.
-Lessons may be on inquiry based, problem based and project based instruction.
+Classrooms that utilize differentiated instruction are learner-responsive, teacher-facilitated classrooms where students can meet curriculum foundation objectives.
+Lessons may be on inquiry-based, problem-based and project-based instruction.

-While significant research has shown the effectiveness of product based differentiated instruction at primary and secondary level, effective use has also been demonstrated in higher education in some circumstances.
+While significant research has shown the effectiveness of product-based differentiated instruction at primary and secondary level, effective use has also been demonstrated in higher education in some circumstances.